Jmkernes/Diffusion/README.md

 Currently, I would suggest reading the repo in this order:

 1. Go to diffusion/ddpm.
-2. Check out the **tutorial.ipynb** file.
+2. Read through the README.md.
 This contains all of the theory, math, notes and a little bit of code.
 3. Run the code samples.
 The most important thing is the diffusers.py scheduler.
 The models, data, and training loop are all generic.

 As usual, the requirements.txt file contains everything you would need to run this in a virtual env, conda env, or otherwise. `pip install -r requirements.txt`